Home / Medicare and TFL

 At age 65 you must enroll in Medicare Part B if you want to keep TRICARE For Life!

 If you are a retiree living overseas, ANYWHERE overseas, Medicare does not apply, because Medicare does not work overseas.
-BUT, in order to keep TRICARE, converting to TRICARE For Life at age 65, you must still enroll in Medicare Part B. Read more about Medicare and TFL
+HOWEVER, in order to keep TRICARE (TRICARE For Life at age 65), you MUST still enroll in Medicare Part B. Read more about Medicare and TFL

 Since Medicare does not impact retirees living overseas we will not discuss specifics about Medicare plans and coverage.
 To find out about Medicare go to https://www.medicare.gov The key thing to know is that if you want to keep TRICARE you must enroll in Medicare Part B at 65.
 Pretty much all else about Medicare is irrelevant to us overseas.